jsh/trendlist/README.md

 ### Background: Sorted Sequences Are Well-Defined and Rare.

-If you sort a set of numbers, by default every element is greater than its neighbor to the left.
+If you sort a set of numbers, by default every element is greater than or equal to its neighbor to the left.
-A math geek would call such a sequence *monotonically increasing*.
+A math geek would call such a sequence *monotonic*.

-Monotonic is a bigger category, and can mean any of these:
+Monotonic is a big category, and can mean any of these:

-* monotonically increasing: 1, 2, 4, 8, 16, ...
+* strictly increasing: 1, 2, 4, 8, 16, ...
-* monotonically decreasing: -1, -3, -9, -27, ...
+* strictly decreasing: -1, -3, -9, -27, ...
-* monotonically non-decreasing: 1, 1, 2, 3, 5, 8, ...
+* monotonically increasing: 1, 1, 2, 3, 5, 8, ...
-* monotonically non-increasing: 1, 1, 1/2, 1/3, 1/5, 1/8, ...
+* monotonically decreasing: 1, 1, 1/2, 1/3, 1/5, 1/8, ...

 For simplicity, let's focus on the first of these four, understanding that we can go back and reason analogously about the other three types.

-In general, we'll be thinking about sequences without repeats, and just use "sorted" and "monotonically increasing" interchangeably.
+We'll stick to working with sequences without repeats, so we can just use "sorted" and "monotonic" to mean "sorted increasing with no repeats" and "strictly increasing," and save typing.

 (We'll return to avoiding repeats in a minute.
 Bear with us.)

+When we say "sequence," we mean "finite sequence."
+This is software, not calculus.

 Few real-world sequences are sorted, but lots get generally bigger from one end to the other.